kwrooijen/gungnir/doc/modules/model.md

 ```

 Gungnir has the `:string/lower-case` hooks built-in, so you don't have to define
-it yourself.
+them yourself.

 ### `:after-read`

 Add hooks to a column to be executed after you read it from database.
-This is
-useful if want to transform any data after you read it from the database.
-You
+You could
-could encrypt data before saving it, and decrypt it after reading it for extra
+encrypt data before saving it, and decrypt it after reading it for extra
 security.
 Another use case is saving keywords to the database as strings, and
 parsing it as EDN after reading it.

 In this case, user has an `:user/option` key, which is a qualified-keyword.
 You
-can't store keywords in SQL, so it's converted to a string.
+can't store keywords in SQL, so they're converted to strings.

 ```clojure
 [:user/option